 Teacher Resources

 This page contains resource packs for teachers linking key Chemical Engineering principles to specification points in both the GCSE and A Level national curriculum.
 These resource packs contain presentations, worksheets, experiments ideas as well as video demonstrations.
 All are free for a teacher to download and use.
-Feel free to adapt the content as you wish, but please do not remove any EngBAM or University of Birmingham branding.
+Feel free to adapt the content as you wish, but please do not remove any EngBAM branding.

 Alongside each resource is a teacher resource sheet.
 These are slide by slide crib sheets allowing the resources to be delivered by both students and staff of varying expert knowledge.